A court in Guatemala has sentenced a prominent journalist to 6 years in jail

 Condenan a 6 años de prisión al periodista José Rubén Zamora y deberá pagar una multa de Q300 mil… pic.twitter.com/2JdqBYSygt

-Zamora insisted the money came from a sale of a painting and he complained that the court was stacked against him because he had become a thorn in the side of the government.
+Zamora, 66, denied any wrongdoing and said the money came from the sale of a painting and would help fund the newspaper.
+He argued that the court was stacked against him because he had become a thorn in the side of the government.

+In addition to prison time, Zamora received a fine of more than $38,000, but he was cleared of other charges of blackmail and influence peddling.

 With Zamora under investigation and in prison, the combined political and financial pressures eventually forced the newspaper to close in May.